Nottingham and District Tramways Company: The Basford route

 Starbucks provided five single deck cars for the Basford service.
 By December 1879 the company had twenty cars running on the three sections, employing 192 horses, and the average number of passengers was from 50,000 to 60,000 each week.

-With the steep gradient of 1 in 17 up Chapel Bar and Derby Rd, two additional horses were required to haul the cars.
-These trace-horses, or cock-horses as they were called, were put on at the bottom of Market St, and taken off at Canning Circus.
+With the steep gradient of 1 in 17 up Chapel Bar and Derby Road, two additional horses were required to haul the cars.
+These trace-horses, or cock-horses as they were called, were put on at the bottom of Market Street, and taken off at Canning Circus.

 A report of the Market and Fairs committee was presented to the Corporation on 1 March 1880 as follows:

-We have agreed to allow two horses which are required to work the tram cars on the heavy gradients of Market St and Derby Rd, to stand in the Market Place under a suitable covering provided by the Tramways Company, on payment of such weekly amount as would by payable for stalls occupying the same space.
+We have agreed to allow two horses which are required to work the tram cars on the heavy gradients of Market Street and Derby Road, to stand in the Market Place under a suitable covering provided by the Tramways Company, on payment of such weekly amount as would by payable for stalls occupying the same space.